Fatigue, minor weight gain, depression, and brain fog may all be early warning signs of iodine deficiency.

 It is perhaps more likely that our reductionist approach to nutrient supplementation is the main problem here.

 What do I mean?

-We have the consider that even though our bodies need certain nutrients, we almost never find those nutrients in high concentrations all by themselves.
+We have to consider that even though our bodies need certain nutrients, we almost never find those nutrients in high concentrations alone.